Background pattern

 Administration

-To help you follow the taking order, 7 adhesive strips with the 7 days of the week are provided.
+To help you follow the order of taking the medication, 7 self-adhesive strips with the 7 days of the week are provided.

-Choose the adhesive strip of the week that starts with the day you take the first tablet.
-For example, if you take your first tablet on a Wednesday, use the adhesive strip that starts with “WED”.
+Choose the strip that starts with the day you take the first tablet.
+For example, if you take your first tablet on a Wednesday, use the strip that starts with "WED".

-Stick the adhesive strip of the week on the top of the Climen blister, where it is indicated “Put the adhesive strip here”, so that the first day is placed above the tablet marked with the word “Start”.
-Now you will have a day marked above each tablet and you will be able to check visually if you have taken the tablet on a given day.
+Stick the strip on the top of the Climen blister pack, where it says "Place strip here", so that the first day is above the tablet marked with the word "Start".
+Now you will have a day marked above each tablet and you can visually check if you have taken the tablet on a given day.

-Take one tablet each day, following the direction of the arrows, until you finish the 21 tablets in the blister.
-In this way, you will take a white tablet daily for the first 11 days and, subsequently, a pink tablet daily for the next 10 days.
+Take one tablet every day, following the direction of the arrows, until you finish the 21 tablets in the blister pack.
+This way, you will take one white tablet daily for the first 11 days and then one pink tablet daily for the next 10 days.

-It is indifferent what time of day you take the tablet, but once you have selected a specific time, you must maintain it every day.
+The time of day you take the tablet is irrelevant, but once you have chosen a specific time, you should maintain it every day.

-During the 7-day interval without taking tablets, bleeding usually appears a few days after stopping the last tablet.
+During the 7-day interval without taking tablets, bleeding usually occurs a few days after stopping the last tablet.

-For both the start and continuation of treatment for climacteric symptoms, you should use the minimum effective dose in all cases during the treatment period, as short as possible.
+For both the start and continuation of treatment for climacteric symptoms, the minimum effective dose should be used for the shortest possible treatment time.

-If you estimate that the action of Climen is too strong or too weak, inform your doctor or pharmacist.
+If you think the effect of Climen is too strong or too weak, tell your doctor or pharmacist.

 Your doctor will indicate the duration of your treatment with Climen.
-Do not suspend treatment beforehand, as it may not have the desired effect.
+Do not stop treatment before, as it may not have the desired effect.

 If you take more Climen than you should

-In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicological Information Service.
-Telephone 915 620 420, indicating the medication and the amount used.
+In case of overdose or accidental ingestion, consult your doctor or pharmacist or call the Toxicology Information Service.
+Phone 915 620 420, indicating the medication and the amount used.

 Overdose may cause nausea, vomiting, and irregular bleeding.
-No specific treatment is required, but you should consult your doctor if you are concerned.
+No specific treatment is necessary, but you should consult your doctor if you are concerned.

 If you have forgotten to take a tablet and less than 24 hours have passed, take the tablet as soon as possible and take the next tablet at your usual time.
-If more than 24 hours have passed, leave the forgotten tablet in the blister.
-Continue taking the remaining tablets at your usual time every day.
-If treatment is suspended for a longer period, irregular bleeding may appear.
+If more than 24 hours have passed, leave the forgotten tablet in the blister pack.
+Continue taking the remaining tablets at your usual schedule every day.
+If treatment is suspended for a longer period, irregular bleeding may occur.

-If you are about to undergo surgical intervention, inform the surgeon that you are taking Climen.
-You may need to interrupt treatment with Climen for 4 to 6 weeks before the intervention to reduce the risk of blood clot formation (see also section 2 “Blood clots in a vein”).
+If you are going to undergo surgery, inform the surgeon that you are taking Climen.
+You may need to interrupt treatment with Climen for 4 to 6 weeks before surgery to reduce the risk of blood clots (see also section 2 "Blood clots in a vein").
 Ask your doctor when you can resume treatment with Climen.

-The following diseases occur more frequently in women who use THS compared to women who do not take THS:
+The following diseases occur more frequently in women using HRT compared to women not taking HRT:

 • breast cancer

-• abnormal growth or cancer of the inner wall of the uterus (endometrial hyperplasia or cancer)
+• abnormal growth or cancer of the lining of the uterus (endometrial hyperplasia or cancer)

 • ovarian cancer